 Mariclare Hulbert

-Mariclare is Kinetic Light's Marketing & PR liaison and manages marketing, communications, and media relations.
+Mariclare (she/her) is Kinetic Light's Marketing & PR liaison and manages marketing, communications, and media relations.

-Owner of Mariclare Hulbert Consulting, she has 18+ years of experience in the arts and nonprofit fields, specializing in strategic marketing, communications, outreach, and PR.
-Her arts clients have included Dance/NYC, Dance/USA, the National Center for Choreography-Akron, and Jacob’s Pillow, among others.
-She worked at the internationally renowned Jacob’s Pillow Dance Festival for nearly 10 years, serving as Director of Marketing & Communication, leading a team of marketing and PR staff, customer service professionals, graphic designers, photographers, and videographers.
+Owner of Mariclare Hulbert Consulting, she has 20+ years of experience in the arts and nonprofit fields, specializing in strategic marketing, communications, outreach, and PR.
+Her arts clients have included Dance/NYC, Dance/USA, the National Center for Choreography-Akron, and Jacob’s Pillow, among many other artists and arts organizations.
+Prior to consulting, she worked at the internationally renowned Jacob’s Pillow Dance Festival for nearly 10 years, serving as Director of Marketing & Communication, leading a team of marketing and PR staff, customer service professionals, graphic designers, photographers, and videographers.

 A Black man with cropped hair, shaved sides, and pink circular wire frames looks directly into the camera.
 They wear a cream linen button down and half smile.
 He's leaning his cheek on a closed fist with a trans symbol tattoo.
 The sky is blue and grass sprouts up behind him.